Hydrant Maintenance and Line Flushing

 This same philosophy of water line preventive maintenance is one that you should use in your own home.
 Your home's water heater should be drained and flushed at least once a year to keep it working efficiently and to protect the quality of water inside your home.
 Also, if you go out of town and there is no water use in your home for a week or more, when you return it's always a good idea to run all your faucets for a minute or so before using the water.
 This ensures that you do not use any stagnant water that may have developed in your home's pipes while you were away.

-Questions about water line flushing can be directed to Customer Service Representatives by calling (813) 274-7400, or online through the City's Message Center.
+Questions about water line flushing can be directed to Customer Service Representatives by calling (813) 274-8811, option 3, or online through the City's Message Center.